jmcooper/angular-hogwarts-tdd-kata/README.md

 Hogwarts has embraced Muggle Technology!

-You have been hired to create Hogwarts online student registration.
+Young Wizard, you have been hired to create Hogwarts online student registration.
+You have been assigned a professor to guide you on your journey.

-Because you have the discipline of a Wizard, you will be writing it test first.
+Because discipline is required of a Wizard, you will be writing it test first.

 Setup
 -----